imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 The [estimation of timer overhead is done in these preliminary results](https://htmlpreview.github.io/?https://github.com/imapp-pl/gas-cost-estimator/blob/master/src/analysis/exploration_timers.nb.html).
 As the timer overhead estimate we use the minimum observed duration between two `timer.now()`s, one immediately after the other.

-Moving forward, we are planning to continue adjusting for the timer overhead, with the following improvements.
+Moving forward, we are planning to continue adjusting for the timer overhead, with the following improvements:

-We'll monitor and register the timer overhead during the OPCODE measurements.
+- we'll monitor and register the timer overhead during the OPCODE measurements.
 This is motivated by the observation from the preliminary results, that the timer overhead measured exhibits periodic bumps.
-We will consider filtering out the measurements where the measure timer overhead was above a given threshold.
+We will consider filtering out the measurements where the measure timer overhead was above a given threshold,

-We should also separately conduct a statistical test that for every OPCODE, a measurement of the timer overhead is significantly smaller than the timer overhead, or prepare a similar argument **TODO ref validation**.
+- we should also separately conduct a statistical test that for every OPCODE, a measurement of the timer overhead is significantly smaller than the timer overhead, or prepare a similar argument **TODO ref validation**.

 #### Repetition and accounting for warm-up